santiago-sanitation-systems/Santiago.jl/README.md

 # -----------
-# 7) create a visualzisation of a system as pdf
+# 7) create a visualization of a system as pdf

 # First write a dot file
 dot_file(selectedSys[1], "system.dot")